Trainspotters in the United Kingdom: Digital media

 Trainspotting was the title of a fan-produced game programmed for the Comx-35.
 In 1995 the software company Sensible Software released a video game called Sensible Train Spotting for the Amiga computer.
 The game featured a character dressed in an anorak spotting trains from a platform bench.
 In 2003 another games company released a similar video game featuring a trainspotter titled Train Tracking.
-Trainspotting Simulator is a game developed by Rocket Monster Games and released in 2019.